Large Language Models Hallucination: A Comprehensive Survey: Hallucination Detection

 \subsection{Uncertainty-Based Detection}

 Probabilistic and uncertainty-based hallucination detection methods flag low-confidence outputs as potential hallucinations without requiring external knowledge retrieval.
 These methods exploit the inherent uncertainty in the model predictions to identify hallucinated content.
-The main hypothesis of uncertainty estimation is that a high uncertainty indicates that the model is guessing instead of relying on learned patterns \cite{xiong2023can,huang2023look}.
-The uncertainty-based hallucination detection techniques can be classified into token-, semantic-, and supervised-based uncertainty methods.
-Examples show the differences between these techniques are shown in Figure \ref{fig:uncertainty}.
+The main hypothesis in uncertainty estimation is that high uncertainty indicates that the model is guessing rather than relying on learned patterns \cite{xiong2023can,huang2023look}.
+Uncertainty-based hallucination detection techniques can be classified into token-, semantic-, and structure-based methods.
+Examples of the differences between these techniques are shown in Figure \ref{fig:uncertainty}.

-\textbf{Token-based Approaches. } Several methods have been used to quantify token-level uncertainty in LLMs to detect hallucination.
+\textbf{Token-based Approaches.} Several methods have been used to quantify token-level uncertainty in LLMs to detect hallucination.
 Guerreiro et al. \cite{guerreiro2023looking} detected LLM hallucination in machine translation tasks using sequence log-probability.
-This approach measures the model's confidence by calculating the normalized log probability of the generated tokens.
+This approach measures the confidence of the model by calculating the normalized log probability of the generated tokens.
 In another study \cite{yang2023improving}, the log-based uncertainty measure was used to develop an uncertainty-aware framework for hallucination detection.
-The method relies on token probability scores derived from the LLM’s logit outputs to measure uncertainty.
+The method relies on token probability scores derived from LLM logit outputs to measure uncertainty.
 Instead of setting a strict threshold, uncertainty is introduced as an intermediary variable to be used adaptively.
 Accordingly, the model implicitly incorporates uncertainty in its decision-making.
 Although token-level uncertainty estimation achieved promising results, this technique is calculated based on lexical variety.
-Therefore, responses that give the same meaning but use different wording will not be treated as uncertain.
+Therefore, responses that give the same meaning but use different words will not be treated as uncertain.
 Zhang et al. \cite{zhang2023enhancing} enhanced uncertainty-based hallucination detection by improving token probability estimation, reducing overconfidence, and incorporating focus mechanisms.
 This approach focuses on the most informative keywords, unreliable tokens in historical contexts, and specific token properties.
+Instead of relying on raw probability, Dasgupta et al. \cite{dasgupta2025hallushift} proposed HalluShift, which detects hallucinations by measuring distribution shifts in internal hidden states and attention layers.